 European Joint Ventures.
-We conduct our international operations in Europe through two European joint ventures: Simon Ivanhoe and Gallerie Commerciali Italia, or GCI.
-The carrying amount of our total combined investment in these two joint venture investments was \$279.9 million and \$298.8 million as of March 31, 2010 and December 31, 2009, respectively, including all related components of accumulated other comprehensive income (loss).
-We have a 50% ownership interest in Simon Ivanhoe and a 49% ownership interest in GCI.
+We conduct our international operations in Europe through joint ventures.
+The carrying amount of our total combined investment in these two joint venture investments was \$278.3 million and \$298.8 million as of June 30, 2010 and December 31, 2009, respectively, including all related components of accumulated other comprehensive income (loss).
+We have a 49% ownership interest in Gallerie Commerciali Italia, or GCI, and as of June 30, 2010 we held a 50% interest in Simon Ivanhoe.
+As discussed further in Note 11, on July 15, 2010 we and our joint venture partner, Ivanhoe Cambridge Inc., or Ivanhoe Cambridge, sold our collective interests in Simon Ivanhoe to Unibail-Rodamco.